BioLockJ-Dev-Team/sheepdog_testing_suite/README.md

 The repository is designed to give [BioLockJ](https://github.com/msioda/BioLockJ) developers test pipelines (including the input data, configuration file, meta data file, etc) to verify the functionality of BioLockJ throughout the development cycle.

+# How to use this test suite

+1. (required) Clone or download this repository.
+1. (required) Set your environment [variables](https://github.com/IvoryC/sheepdog_testing_suite/blob/master/README.md#variables).
+1. (probably required) Create your `NOT_IN_GIT_user.properties` file following the instructions in [dependencies](https://github.com/IvoryC/sheepdog_testing_suite/tree/master/dependencies#properties-files).<br>Not all tests use this file.
+Depending on the test you want to run, you may need to set up other [dependencies](https://github.com/IvoryC/sheepdog_testing_suite/tree/master/dependencies) as well, so go ahead and skim that whole page.
+1. (optional) Set up launch files in [Eclipse](https://github.com/IvoryC/sheepdog_testing_suite#using-eclipse).

 ## What's here

 **big**<br>